oswaldtd/unheap/README.md

-Used the a unheap plugin that makes a transition between section similar to apples up swipe.
+Used a unheap plugin that makes a transition between section similar to apples up swipe.